stechstudio/slack-laravel-api/README.md

 ## Configuration

 #### .env
-On each HTTP request that Slack sends, they [add an X-Slack-Signature HTTP header](https://api.slack.com/docs/verifying-requests-from-slack#about) .
+On each HTTP request that Slack sends, they [add an X-Slack-Signature HTTP header](https://api.slack.com/docs/verifying-requests-from-slack#about).
 The signature is created by combining the signing secret with the body of the request we're sending using a standard HMAC-SHA256 keyed hash.

-It is this signing secret that is used by the middleware to authenticate the request.
+It is this signing secret that is used by the middleware to authenticate the request:
 ```ini
 SLACK_SIGNING_SECRET="slacksecretestringhere"
 ```